We reveal the impact of alcoholic ingredients in your beauty regime.

 Many of us might enjoy a tipple or two despite knowing it sometimes wreaks havoc with our skin.
 So imagine what it actually does to our skin when we use skincare products that contain alcohol, such as deodorant and perfume.

 Take a closer look at the list of ingredients of your favourite perfume and you’ll soon realise that a key ingredient is alcohol - and not the good kind.
-Many contain up to as much as 75% denatured alcohol - denatured alcohol is ethanol (ethyl alcohol) made unfit for human consumption by adding one or more chemicals (denaturants) to it.
-As you’d imagine, spritzing this on your skin can potentially cause drying and irritation, especially for those with sensitive skin types and when used regularly on the same area.
+Many contain up to as much as 80% denatured alcohol - denatured alcohol is ethanol (ethyl alcohol) made unfit for human consumption by adding one or more chemicals (denaturants) to it.
+Now you may wonder; is alcohol denat bad for skin?
+Spritzing this can potentially cause drying and irritation, especially for those with sensitive skin types and when used regularly on the same area.
 Just as with deodorants, it can also lead to discolouration, which can worsen when exposed to the sun.

-At Brûmée our mission is to create healthy fragrances for skin conscious people.
-Which is why we’re currently developing a new range of alcohol-free fine fragrances that your skin will love.
-Our natural and vegan scents from Provence will leave your skin smelling divine and give a boost of nourishment from the active ingredients too.
+At Brûmée our mission is to create clean perfume for skin conscious people.
+If after reading this, you're looking for non alcoholic perfumes, our range of alcohol free perfume are completely free of any alcohol denat, and are instead water and oil based.
+Our natural fragrances from Provence will leave your skin smelling divine and give a boost of nourishment from the active ingredients too.

 Text: Laura Barrett